FARHAN-SYS/GitRepo/README.md

-# js-urdu6-youtube
+# GitRepo

-A code repo for javascript series
+A code repo for webdev series.